solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 join the restart, not vice versa.
 So the list of blocks a validator needs to repair will never grow bigger when more validators join the restart.

-Once the validator gets `RestartLastVotedForkSlots``, it can draw a line which are the "must-have" blocks.
-When all the "must-have" blocks are repaired and replayed, it can proceed to step 3.
+Once the validator gets `RestartLastVotedForkSlots`, it can calculate which blocks must be repaired.
+When all those "must-have" blocks are repaired and replayed, it can proceed to step 3.

-3. **Gossip current heaviest fork**
+3. **gossip current heaviest fork**

 The main goal of this step is to "vote" the heaviest fork to restart from.

-We use a new Gossip message `RestartHeaviestFork`, its fields are:
+We use a new gossip message `RestartHeaviestFork`, its fields are:

 * `slot`: `u64` slot of the picked block.
 * `hash`: `Hash` bank hash of the picked block.